gurpreet998/Telecom-Churn-Analysis/README.md

 ## 📊 Project Overview

 This project investigates customer churn for a telecom company by combining descriptive and predictive analytics using Power BI, SQL, and Python.
-It comprises three major components:
+It comprises four major components:

 ### 1. ETL Process